Managing your strategy

 Some of the important things you need to know include:

-- The soil texture of fields to estimate the water holding capacity and amount of plant available water of each soil type in each field
+- The soil texture of fields to estimate the water holding capacity and amount of plant available water of each soil type in each field (see “Understanding water holding capacities” on page 18 in this issue)

 - The allowable depletion of soil moisture that can be removed from each soil type before irrigation is required.
 Allowable depletion will vary with each crop